 And then it’s time to eat!

 After a day of breathing in the spring air, settle in for some delicious local food and drink.
 We’re especially known for our local seafood (crab season begins April 1), fish, and oysters.
 Dorchester County is home to waterfront restaurants and tiki bars; seafood restaurants; ethnic restaurants including Indian, Mexican, Irish, French, and Italian/Thai (yes, together in one restaurant); a steakhouse; a BBQ joint; wine bars; a vineyard and winery; a microbrewery; down-home eateries with comfort and pub food; and more.
-See them all at a glance, plus whether they offer indoor dining, outdoor dining, or carry-out, in our DoCo Eats Guide, Pandemic Edition.
+See all our eateries at a glance.